com-480-data-visualization/data-visualization-project-2021-dfl/README.md

 **10% of the final grade**

-This is a preliminary milestone to set up goals for our final project and assess the feasibility of our ideas [here](Milestone1.md).
+This is a preliminary milestone to set up goals for our final project and assess the feasibility of our ideas (you will find it [here](Milestone1.md)).

 ### Dataset